UVADS/DS-3001/week-11-reinforcement-lab/README.md

 As we move on to part 2, take a moment to reflect on all of this and as you work the lab, keep these ideas in mind.

 # Part 2: Explore
 In part two we are going to rip into some data and explore.
 The overall goal is to reinforce what you started to learn in the past few weeks.
-Keep your questions in mind as we go.
-(If you are savvy you can probably guess how we are going to finish up the class time today).
+Keep your questions in mind as we go, let them guide you.
+If you want to take a scenic route because it will help to reinforce, do it.
+Remember the goal is reinforcement, not completion of some assignment (you can always finish it for homework).

 ## Today's Dataset
 * We will be using a mystery dataset today: [mystery data](https://www.17lands.com/public_datasets)